Ana Maria Marković

-Ana Maria Marković (born 9 November 1999) is a Croatian footballer who plays as a forward for Swiss Women's Super League club Grasshopper and the Croatia national team.
+Ana Maria Marković (born 9 November 1999) is a Croatian professional footballer who plays as a forward for USL Super League club Brooklyn FC and the Croatia national team.

 Early life

 Marković is of Croatian descent from her mother's side, who comes from Split.
 Marković was born in Split, and moved with her family to Switzerland aged 12, growing up in Zürich.

 Club career

 Aged 14, Marković began playing football in Switzerland; she stated that she began playing after feeling motivated from the growth of women's football.
-While in Switzerland she featured for U21 squad at FC Zurich for three seasons before making the move to Grasshopper.
+While in Switzerland she featured for U21 squad at FC Zurich for three seasons before making the move to Grasshoppers.

+In the game against her former club FC Zürich on 4 March 2023, Marković suffered a torn ACL and torn meniscus.

+On 9 August 2024, she signed for Portuguese club Braga.
+However, she left the club in February 2025.
+Afterwards she signed for Damaiense.

+Both Marković and her sister, Kiki, signed for American USL Super League team Brooklyn FC on 15 August 2025.
+Marković debuted for the club on 23 August, coming on as a second-half substitute for Catherine Zimmerman in Brooklyn's opening-day victory over Tampa Bay Sun FC.

 International career

-Having caught the eye of the Croatian Football Federation while playing for Grasshopper in Switzerland, Marković was called up to play for the Croatia national team.
+Having caught the eye of the Croatian Football Federation while playing for Grasshopper in Switzerland, Marković has been called up to play for the Croatia national team.
+She scored her first international goal in the 2023 World Cup qualifier against Moldova.

+Personal life

+Marković has been in a relationship with Portuguese footballer Tomás Ribeiro since 2023.

+She is sisters with Kiki Marković, who also plays for Brooklyn FC.